Dear valued patients,

 As many of you may know, we have and will continue to closely monitor the status of the coronavirus pandemic.
 Our most recent mandate issued by the ADA (American Dental Association), the FDA (Florida Dental Association), and reinforced by directives of the Governor of Florida, WHO (the World Health Organization), FDH (Florida Department of Health), and CDC (Centers for Disease Control and Prevention), requested that dental practices discontinued all non-essential dental procedures until May 8th 2020.

-- screen all patients and staff for Covid-19 symptoms
+- screen all staff for Covid-19 symptoms daily

 - temperature checks for employees- those who pose a risk will be sent home

 - continue to practice the highest levels of infection control, as always